Llanidloes Town F.C.: History

 Following the war, Llanidloes won the Mid Wales League in 1946–47 and, in 1950–51, became the first champions of the Welsh National League (Mid Wales) completing a ‘double’ by lifting the League Cup.
 The 1950s and 1960s saw “The Daffs” win the League Cup again (in 1954, 1959 and 1962), whilst the highlight of those post-war years was the winning of the Welsh Amateur Cup in 1965.
 Further league championships followed in 1972 and 1974 before, in 1980–81, the club emulated the feat of thirty years earlier when completing another league and cup ‘double’.
 Llanidloes Town's most recent major success was winning the Central Wales FA Cup in 1984.
-In 1990, the club became founder members of the Cymru Alliance and, despite two disappointing seasons in the new competition, were delighted to accept the invitation to join the League of Wales for its inaugural season in 1992–93.
+In 1990, the club became founder members of the Cymru Alliance and, despite two disappointing seasons in the new competition, were invited to join the League of Wales for its inaugural season in 1992–93.

-When the newly formed League of Wales was launched in 1992 Llanidloes Town were founder members but lasted only one season before dropping into the Cymru Alliance having been promised by the FAW that there were to be no relegations that season, a drop which proved to be costly.
+Llanidloes Town were founder members of the League of Wales in 1992, but lasted only one season before dropping into the Cymru Alliance, despite having been promised by the FAW that there were to be no relegations that season.
 Five years were spent in the Cymru Alliance before another drop, this time to the mid Wales League in 1999.
-Nine years later another relegation – this time to the Montgomershire [amateur] League saw the club playing at its lowest ever level.
+Nine years later another relegation – this time to the Montgomeryshire League saw the club playing at its lowest ever level.

 The fightback at that level began at the end of the 2009–10 season with the Montgomeryshire League championship and a return to the mid Wales League.
 After a period of consolidation Llanidloes Town won the Spar Mid Wales League at the end of the 2012–13 season with 132 goals scored in the process.
-To cap it off, The Daffs also won the league cup that season.
-Two seasons in the Cymru Alliance followed but another relegation, by just one point, saw them move back to the mid Wales league.
+The Daffs also won the league cup that season.
+Two seasons in the Cymru Alliance followed but another relegation, by just one point, saw them move back to the Mid Wales League.

-The club were Division 1 champions in 2019-20 and were therefore promoted to the Cymru North.
+The club were Division 1 champions in 2019–20 and were therefore promoted to the Cymru North.

-The 2021–22 season saw the club achieve a cup double picking up the Mongomeryshire and Central Wales cups.
+The 2021–22 season saw the club achieve a cup double picking up the Montgomeryshire and Central Wales cups.

+The 2023–24 season saw the club finish bottom of the Cymru North, resulting in relegation to the Ardal Leagues.
+The following season they were again relegated, to the Central Wales Football League at the fourth tier of Welsh football.